sy-bbbb/sy-bbbb.github.io/_projects/1_project.md

 ---
 layout: page
-title: OST HMDs + Smartphones
+title: Smartphone Integration for AR Reading
 # description: Hybrid user interfaces that use smartphones as supplementary displays to enhance reading in AR
 img: assets/img/chi25_guideline.png
 importance: 1